Pharmaceutical Society of Australia

 The Pharmaceutical Society of Australia (PSA) is a professional organisation of Australian pharmacists.
-PSA is the peak national body for pharmacists, representing all of the pharmacy profession in Australia, with approximately 18,000 members.
+PSA is the peak national body for pharmacists, representing the pharmacy profession and the 37,000 pharmacists in Australia, with approximately 18,000 members.
 PSA is the major provider of continuing professional development programmes for pharmacists in Australia.
 PSA also organises various pharmacy events including a national conference attended by over 1,200 delegates from around Australia and internationally.
 PSA publishes the Australian Pharmaceutical Formulary, the Australian Pharmacist journal, and various other pharmacy publications.

 Members of PSA are entitled to use the postnominal MPS, while Fellows of the Society are entitled to use FPS.

 History

 The Pharmaceutical Society of Australia (PSA) is the national professional organisation for pharmacists in Australia.
 The National PSA was formed in 1977 and was made up of state pharmaceutical societies, several of which were in existence before Federation.
 The Western Australian branch was the only one that retains a regulatory role, similar to the Royal Pharmaceutical Society of Great Britain, whereas the other branches were incorporated societies.
 Each of these State Societies retained their autonomy, but accepted direction from the PSA National Council.
 Because the Council of the Pharmaceutical Society in Western Australia was responsible for the administration of the Pharmacy Act in this state, it was unable to subjugate itself to a form of federal control.
 This role ceased when the national registration scheme under national law came in to effect when the Pharmacy Board of Australia came into effect in 2009 under the auspices of the Australian Health Professional Registration Agency (AHPRA).

 There was a branch in each state and in the Australian Capital Territory.

 Unification as One PSA occurred in 2008.
 The establishment of the PSA was aimed at providing the profession not only with a national identity, but an opportunity to more effectively regulate its affairs, to achieve better coordination in consultation and liaison with the Commonwealth Government, other professions and industry.

-The PSA’s purpose at unification was to enable pharmacists to optimise their contribution to improved health outcomes for the community through excellence in the practice of pharmacy.
+The PSA's purpose at unification was to enable pharmacists to optimise their contribution to improved health outcomes for the community through excellence in the practice of pharmacy.
 The key objectives for which the PSA is established include: